Rapoport-Zink spaces of Hodge type: Introduction

 Rapoport and Zink constructed a moduli space $\RZ_\BX$ parametrising ``deformations'' of $\BX$ up to quasi-isogeny \cite[Theorem~2.16]{RapoportZink:RZspace}.
 Here, $\RZ_\BX$ is a formal scheme which is locally formally of finite type over $\wh \Z_p^{\ur}$.
-Roughly speaking, our main result is of the following form: \begin{thm*}[\ref{thm:RZHType}] Let $(G,b)$ and $\BX$ be as above, and assume that $p>2$.\footnote{The assumption is made in order to use the Grothendieck-Messing deformation theory for the nilpotent ideal generated by $p$.
-In the author's subsequent paper \cite{Kim:2adicDeforBT}, we will prove the main result for the case when $p=2$.} Then there exists a closed formal subscheme $\RZ_{G,b}\subset \RZ_\BX$ which classifies deformations (up to quasi-isogeny) of $\BX$ with Tate tensors $(t_\alpha)$, such that the Hodge filtration of the $p$-divisible group is \'etale-locally given by some cocharacter in the conjugacy class $\set\mu$.
+Our main result is roughly of the following form: \begin{thm*}[\ref{thm:RZHType}] Let $(G,b)$ and $\BX$ be as above, and assume that $p>2$.\footnote{The assumption is made in order to use the Grothendieck-Messing deformation theory for the nilpotent ideal generated by $p$.} Then there exists a closed formal subscheme $\RZ_{G,b}\subset \RZ_\BX$ which classifies deformations (up to quasi-isogeny) of $\BX$ with Tate tensors $(\bft_\alpha)$, such that the Hodge filtration of the $p$-divisible group is \'etale-locally given by some cocharacter in the conjugacy class $\set\mu$.
 (See Definitions~\ref{def:RZG} and \ref{def:RZGloc} for the precise conditions that define $\RZ_{G,b}$.)
-Furthermore, $\RZ_{G,b}$ is formally smooth, is functorial in $(G,b)$, and only depends on the associated integral Hodge-type local Shimura datum $(G,[b],\set{\mu\iv})$ up to isomorphism. \end{thm*}
+Furthermore, $\RZ_{G,b}$ is formally smooth, is functorial in $(G,b)$, and only depends on the associated unramified Hodge-type local Shimura datum $(G,[b],\set{\mu\iv})$ up to isomorphism (and not on the auxiliary choice of $\BX$). \end{thm*}

 Rapoport and Viehmann conjectured that to any (not necessarily unramified nor Hodge-type) ``local Shimura datum'' $(G,[b].\set{\mu\iv})$, there exists a rigid analytic tower of ``local Shimura varieties'' with suitable extra structure \cite[\S5]{RapoportViehmann:LocShVar}.
 In \S\ref{sec:ExtraStr}, we construct the rigid analytic tower over the generic fibre of $\RZ_{G,b}$ equipped with suitable extra structure as predicted in \cite[\S5]{RapoportViehmann:LocShVar}; in other words, we construct ``local Shimura varieties'' associated to any unramified Hodge-type local Shimura data when $p>2$.\footnote{Rapoport and Viehmann also conjectured that ``local Shimura varieties'' could be constructed by a purely group-theoretic means.
 Note that our construction of ``local Shimura varieties'' (in the unramified Hodge-type case) is not purely group-theoretic as we make crucial use of $p$-divisible groups.}